Back-to-school articles

 Back-to-school is always a time when parents and teachers revisit what is important for children and how to best support their positive development.

-This popular list of back-to-school articles, started in 2012, has been updated for the 2023-24 school year.
-Some articles focus on the challenges of schooling during the post pandemic, but most bring you the latest thinking and research on learning, achievement, family well-being, parent engagement, neurodiverse and special needs children, youth sports, media, technology, discipline, bullying, and adolescent mental health —topics parents think about at back-to-school time.
+This popular list of back-to-school articles, started in 2012, has been updated for the 2024-25 school year.
+Most articles bring you the latest thinking and research on learning, achievement, family well-being, parent engagement, neurodiversity and special needs children, youth sports, media, technology, discipline, bullying, and adolescent mental health —topics parents think about at back-to-school time.

 The articles in this list are selected because they support the development of core abilities every child needs — curiosity, sociability, resilience, self-awareness, integrity, resourcefulness, creativity, and empathy.
 (The Compass Advantage) For big picture thinking about child development at back-to-school time, check out the series for parents: Successful Kids Need 8 Core Abilities: How to Parent with Purpose.
 Also download our free and popular Parenting Promise at Roots of Action [in English and Spanish] and a handout on the Compass Advantage framework, showing how parents and schools impact these eight core abilities in youth.

 Our online Compass Surveys for youth and adults continue to be completed by thousands of students and parents.
 These surveys, part of a research project on lifelong wellbeing, help parents and children self-assess the eight core abilities and guides adults on how to nurture them in children and teens.
-Group surveys are also available for schools and classrooms.
-Read our new article, Human Development is Fundamental to Thriving, for the research on these core abilities.
+Read our article, Human Development is Fundamental to Thriving, for the research on these core abilities.
+We’re happy to announce that our research study, Factors Associated with Life Satisfaction in Adolescents, will be published in the Winter 2024 edition of the School Community Journal.

 Browse back-to-school articles below that pique your interest and bookmark others for later.
 The newer articles are always at the beginning of each section.
 Many remain on this list for several years because they are true gems.
 If you like the authors, be sure to follow them on social media.